ARM-software/arm-trusted-firmware/docs/interrupt-framework-design.rst

 #.
 Interrupt exceptions (``PSTATE.I`` and ``F`` bits) are masked during execution
    in EL3.

-#. .. rubric:: Interrupt management
-      :name: interrupt-management

-   The following sections describe how interrupts are managed by the interrupt handling framework.
+#.
+Interrupt management: the following sections describe how interrupts are
+   managed by the interrupt handling framework.
 This entails:

    #.
-Providing an interface to allow registration of a handler and specification
+Providing an interface to allow registration of a handler and
-   of the routing model for a type of interrupt.
+      specification of the routing model for a type of interrupt.

    #.
-Implementing support to hand control of an interrupt type to its registered
+Implementing support to hand control of an interrupt type to its
-   handler when the interrupt is generated.
+      registered handler when the interrupt is generated.

 Both aspects of interrupt management involve various components in the secure software stack spanning from EL3 to Secure-EL1.
 These components are described